-Learning how to become an affiliate marketer is a great way to monetize your blog, once your it begins to increase Google Search rank for money-making keywords, it’s time to learn how to start affiliate marketing.
-In this guide, we outline 15 easy to follow affiliate marketing steps.
+Learning how to become an affiliate marketer is a great way to monetize your blog, once your it begins to increase Google Search rank for money-making keywords.
+In this guide, we outline 15 easy-to-follow affiliate marketing steps.

 Scroll to the end of this how to affiliate marketing guide to view our How to Start an Affiliate Site in 15 Steps infographic.